getsolus/artwork/README.md

 ## Backgrounds

 Solus Artwork contains many backgrounds graciously provided by the community for the purposes of inclusion into Solus.
-Please see `license/` for licensing details of each background.
+Please see [Attribution](Attribution) for licensing details of each background.

 ## Branding and Logos